Chapter I General provisions

 Article 35

-To spur creation of better-quality public art installations and to reward those implementing public art in accordance with Article 15 of the Act, the Ministry of Culture may, in carrying out its selection, award certificates, statues, or other appropriate awards for outstanding work.
+To spur the creation of better-quality public art installations and to reward those implementing public art in accordance with Article 15 of these regulations, the Ministry of Culture may, in carrying out its selection, present award certificates, awards, or other appropriate recognition of outstanding work.

 Article 36

-Government agency (organization) receiving donations of public art shall draw up plans for installing such works and implement them after the review committee approves.
-Such plans shall include, at a minimum, the following:
+A government agency (organization) receiving a donation of public art shall draw up installation plans and implement them after approval by the review committee.

-2. Information about both the donor and the creator;
+2. curriculum vitae of the donor and the creator;

 Article 37